enamul90/JWT_Authentication_ES5/README.md

 # JWT_Authentication

-This is Express project this project developed by ES5 model.
+This is Express.js project this project developed by ES5 model.